PickledCakes/MyAnimeList-Plex-Metadata-Provider/README.md

 - MyAnimeList does not provide purpose-built Plex Square Art, so the default poster is reused.
 - Staff-role names do not always map cleanly to Plex’s Director, Writer, and Producer fields.
 - Original Japanese titles may not be displayed by every Plex client.
-- The provider currently targets TV and anime libraries rather than movie libraries.

 ---